MI-AFP/tutorials/tutorials/09_elm-intro.md

 rectArea a b =
     if a < 0 || b < 0 then
-        Err "Cannot calculate area with negative sides" else
+        Err "Cannot calculate area with negative sides"

+    else
         Ok (a * b)
 ```

 There are again helpful functions in [Result](https://package.elm-lang.org/packages/elm/core/latest/Result) package.

 ### let expressions

 It is sometimes handy to define some expression within a function to avoid repetition.
 We have let expressions for that.
+Otherwise there is implicit return from every function.
+We can also nest `let` - `in` blocks.

 ```elm
 cubeArea : Float -> Float